Blendify/blender-manual/blender_docs/manual/render/blender_render/materials/assigning_a_material.rst

 Every time a new Object is created it has no material linked to it.
 You can create a new material for the object by:

-- Selecting the object
+- Selecting the object.
-- In the Properties editor, click on the object button
+- In the Properties editor, click on the object button.
-- Click on the Materials button in the Properties editor header (1)
+- Click on the Materials button in the Properties editor header (1).

 The Shading panel then appears.
 This contains the following elements: